Superman in a bra.

 We meet young Diana (remarkable Lilly Aspell), mimicking General Antiope (statuesque Robin Wright, bringing her sensual venom from HOUSE OF CARDS and expressing it in real battle).
 Connie Nielsen is Diana’s doting mother, Queen Hippolyta, describing Diana’s birth (molded from clay by Zeus).
 And what is that accent they’re all using?
 Are they reverse-engineering Gal Gadot’s exotic Israeli accent into the full Amazon cast?

 Baby Diana is trained by Antiope until she blossoms into Gal Gadot, faster than a speeding bullet, more powerful than a locomotive, able to leap— well, you know.
-And that is the movie’s contradictory misstep: Diana and the Amazons are bred for one thing – battle against Ares, yet when grown Diana wants to lend her fighting bosom to the World War because she suspects Ares’ meddling, the first thing the Amazons do is disown her, telling her The legends are not true!
+And that is the movie’s contradictory misstep: Diana and the Amazons are bred for one thing – battle against Ares (Hippolyta warned: “Ares the god of war turned men against one another and war ravaged the earth”) – yet when grown Diana wants to lend her fighting bosom to the World War because she suspects Ares’ meddling, the first thing the Amazons do is disown her, telling her The legends are not true!… See?
+Now do you get the reason why this movie is not credible?
+And you thought I was just being sexist.

 When American pilot Steve Trevor (Chris Pine) crash-lands on Themiscyra and inadvertently leads Germans to its shores, the warrior women launch into sexy battle and win.
 (Fist-up for woman empowerment and all that.)
 Sexy and kiddie-clean, as there is no blood whatsoever in this balletic battle utilizing blades, arrows and guns.
 Antiope even takes a bloodless bullet for Diana.
 (But I thought their armor was bullet-proof, or is that just Diana’s gauntlets?
 Even so, the pellets from these old-fashioned guns couldn’t have done that much damage – why not rush Antiope to that pool of rejuvenation that they put Steve in?
 Movies, huh?)